yoann-dufresne/SLIM/README.md

 Amplicon pipeline is a node.js web app providing an easy GUI which wrap bioinformatics tools for amplicon sequencing analysis.

+# Tools basicaly included

+# Install and run the pipeline

 # Create a module

 ## Web interface, create a module